-Audit Report Recommendations Management's Most Current Response Status () - Person Responsible: Kevin Smith, Senior Assoc.
+Audit Report Recommendations Management's Most Current Response Status () Person Responsible: Kevin Smith, Senior Assoc.
 Provost Timetable for Completion: December 31, 2015 Provide training in purchasing policies & procedures for all employees.
 Training for the area of SEM was completed in July 2013.
 Additional campus-wide training is planned for the Fall 2013 semester.
 Utilizing feedback from this session, training sessions will be enhanced as needed and training will be delivered to the remaining areas of student affairs.
 In Progress Person Responsible: Diane Thibodeaux, AVP Administration Timetable for Completion: December 31, 2013 Develop & deploy a formalized annual departmental budget- setting process, including consideration of actual expenditures and future operational plans, and with participation by all budget-accountable managers.
 Associate Vice President Ward is preparing for a formal process in the Spring 2013.
 The current budget process included meeting with deans and department chairs on an individual basis.
 Individual budget reviews are conducted throughout the fiscal year on an as needed basis.
 In Progress Person Responsible: Vicki Ward, AVP Finance Timetable for Completion: July 2014 Improve contracting procedures to ensure compliance with established policies & laws.
 Proactive analysis of contractual obligations is underway with changes being made to existing agreements as needed.
 Budget managers are engaged when behavior needs correction.
 Reminder notifications as to policies and procedures have been sent.
-In Progress Person Responsible: Diane Thibodeaux, AVP Administration Timetable for Completion: July 30, 2014 IT Physical Environment, October 2012 this audit are actively being addressed.
-The details are not pre etwork security or to the design, operation, or defense of a cor As of the date of this report, there were 6 recommendations.
-Of being implemented, and certain factors delay 2 of the recorr campus master plan).
+In Progress Person Responsible: Diane Thibodeaux, AVP Administration Timetable for Completion: July 30, 2014 IT Physical Environment, October 2012 Issues, recommendations, and management action plans for this audit are actively being addressed.
+The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139). of being implemented, and certain factors delay 2 of the recorcampus master plan).
 One recommendation has been verified as implemented, 3 recommendations from being implemented (implementation is dependent Cash Collection Functions, December 2012 There were several issues adversely impacting the security of sports box offices: Responsibility for assessing security measures, including the CCTV system, should be clearly assigned in a documented policy.
 A University wide CCTV policy has been drafted that includes the person responsible for CCTV issues.
 A request for position for a Technology Services Coordinator has been submitted.
 Until approval, CCTV functional responsibility has been assigned to a police officer.
 In Progress